This post is about the three surprises or plot points every story needs. You should surprise your reader at three specific stages in your book.

 A Perfect Example

-I went to see the new Minions movie this week.
+I went to see the Minions movie this week.
 I loved it.
 This is how I break it down.

 -